anirudhaangiras/Bellabeat-Data_Analysis-Case-Study/README.md

 ## Process

-I selected Google Sheets to process the data by cleaning and ensuring it is correct, relevant, complete and error-free.
+I initially selected Google Sheets to process the data using the R programming language to transform and process the data further.

+**Google Sheets Changelog:**

 *sleepDay_merged:*
 - Changed SleepDay column from text to Date time.